c373/dog-api-clone/README.md

 *This introduces another issue...*

-- If we traverse the array of source data from the beginning, linearly and add everything, but the excluded indices... then the resulting collection of facts will always be in the same order.
+- If we traverse the array of source data linearly from the beginning, adding everything, but the excluded indices... then the resulting collection of facts will always be in the same order.

 #### Solution: